mahatva/MahatvaGarg_FrontEnd/README.md

 The Simple List component can also be used in combination with other UI components to create more complex interfaces, such as dropdown menus or navigation bars.
 Its simplicity and versatility make it a popular choice for many developers and designers.

-2. What problems / warnings are there with code?
+## 2. What problems / warnings are there with code?

-In the WrappedSingleListItem, the onClickHandler is not being invoked properly.
-Instead of being called when the list item is clicked, the onClickHandler is being called immediately when the component is rendered. onClick={onClickHandler(index)}
+1) In the WrappedSingleListItem, the onClickHandler is not being invoked properly.
+Instead of being called when the list item is clicked, the onClickHandler is being called immediately when the component is rendered.

+`onClick={onClickHandler(index)}`

-Incorrect syntax of useState() hook.
+2) Incorrect syntax of useState() hook.
 The useState() hook returns an array of two elements where the first element is the state value and the second element is a function to update the state value.
-The array elements need to be swapped. const [setSelectedIndex, selectedIndex] = useState();
+The array elements need to be swapped.

+`const [setSelectedIndex, selectedIndex] = useState();`

-In the items.map() function, each child in a list should have a unique key prop.
+3) In the items.map() function, each child in a list should have a unique key prop.
 Also, the isSelected prop should be passed as a boolean, instead it is being passed as a selectedIndex state value.
 The correct code should be:

+`{items.map((item, index) => (
+        <SingleListItem
-{items.map((item, index) => ( <SingleListItem onClickHandler={() => handleClick(index)} text={item.text} index={index} isSelected={selectedIndex} /> ))}
+          onClickHandler={() => handleClick(index)}
+          text={item.text}
+          index={index}
+          isSelected={selectedIndex}
+        />
+      ))}`

-In the WrappedListComponent, the prop type for the items array is not defined correctly.
+4) In the WrappedListComponent, the prop type for the items array is not defined correctly.

-PropTypes.array(PropTypes.shapeOf({...}))
+  `PropTypes.array(PropTypes.shapeOf({...}))`

-The items in WrappedListComponent.defaultProps cannot be null.
+5) The items in WrappedListComponent.defaultProps cannot be null.
 They must have an array of elements.

+  `WrappedListComponent.defaultProps = {
-WrappedListComponent.defaultProps = { items: null, };
+  items: null,
+};`

-3. Please fix, optimize, and/or modify the component as much as you think is necessary.
+## 3. Please fix, optimize, and/or modify the component as much as you think is necessary.

 import React, { useState, useEffect, memo } from 'react';
 import PropTypes from 'prop-types';